MailTape/MailTape-v1/_posts/2014-05-11-David-Douglas.md

 # His morning selection

 ## Franz Schubert - Piano Trio In E Flat
-David Douglas: **"**My father was a graphic designer and played a lot classical music while he was working.
+David Douglas: **"**My father was a graphic designer and played a lot of classical music while he was working.
 Probably that’s why I still have a huge love for those great composers.
-Classical music is a big inspiration, it was the pop music in that period of time.**"**
+Classical music is a big inspiration, it used to be as popular as pop music nowadays is.**"**

 ## Midlake - Act of Man
 David Douglas: **"**Some time ago I made a road trip through France with my brother.
 This song was popping up over and over.
 Beautiful soundtrack for road trips on summer nights.**"**

 ## Air - Le Voyage de Penelope
 David Douglas: **"**When I was 18 I discovered Air.
 That summer I was hanging with friends along the river side.
 With beers, the sun and Moon Safari on high rotation.**"**